dmarts05/pixelgram/README.md

    6. Open your browser and navigate to [`http://localhost:8000/docs`](http://localhost:8000/docs) to view the backend API.

 > [!TIP]
-> 🧠 Keep both Visual Studio Code windows open — one for the frontend and one for the backend — to work on both services simultaneously.
+> Keep both Visual Studio Code windows open — one for the frontend and one for the backend — to work on both services simultaneously.

 > [!NOTE]
-> 🐳 Make sure Docker is running and both containers can run in parallel on your system.
+> Make sure Docker is running and both containers can run in parallel on your system.

-## Testing the project
+## Testing

 Pixelgram project contains unit tests for the backend, to guarantee that functionality implemented works properly.